timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 * Conjunctive Normal Form – A logical sentence that is a conjunction of clauses.
   * A single sentence where clauses are all joined together with ANDs/conjunctions
 * The Empty Clause – a clause that is always a contradiction, e.g. **( P ^ ¬ P )**
-  * The empty clause is the proof that we have a contradiction
+  * The empty clause is the proof that we have a contradiction.

+How do we simplify into clauses?

 <span class="tablewrapper" markdown = "2">